 Vikram Sarabhai Biography

 Born into a Gujarati industrialist family, Dr Vikram Ambalal Sarabhai was educated at Gujarat College and the University of Cambridge.
-His doctoral thesis at Cambridge was on ‘Cosmic Ray investigation in Tropical Latitudes’
+His doctoral thesis at Cambridge was on ‘Cosmic Ray investigation in Tropical Latitudes’.

 He has also conducted research in cosmic rays at the Indian Institute of Science in Bangalore under the guidance of Nobel laureate Dr C V Raman (7th November 1888 – 21 November 1970).
 After returning to India from Cambridge, he set up the Physical Research Laboratory (PRL) at Ahmedabad in 1947.
 PRL was one of the first organisations in India to conduct research in the field of space sciences.

-Dr Sarabhai understood the importance of having a space research programme for a developing country and convinced the government for it.
+Dr Sarabhai understood the importance of having a space research programme for a developing country and convinced the government of it.
 He pioneered space research in India.
 He was instrumental in establishing the Indian Space Research Organisation (ISRO) in 1969.
 He also set up India’s first rocket launching station at Thumba, Thiruvananthapuram with the help of Dr Homi Bhabha.
 Thus, he is widely regarded as the ‘Father of Indian space programme’.

 He was also the Chairman of the Atomic Energy Commission (Founded on August 3, 1954) and played a major role in the establishment of many educational Institutes in India.
-His involvement in the development of India in terms of education and science was visible even after his death, based on his dialogue with NASA, The Satellite Instructional Television Experiment (SITE) was launched in 1976.
+His involvement in the development of India in terms of education and science was visible even after his death, based on his dialogue with NASA, The Satellite Instructional Television Experiment (SITE), launched in 1976.

 His contribution to the field of Indian Space Centre has been great in every respect.
 His contribution in launching the first Indian Satellite, Aryabhatta is also undeniable.
 Apart from Science and Space, he took an active interest in fields of business and industry.
 He was the founder of the Ahmedabad Textile Industry’s Research Association and managed it till 1956.